Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Policy Equivalence Pruning

-One can ask if the unsoundness problem we previously showed regarding the use of $\sign = \front$ equivalence pruning still holds if we use the concretizer.
-This is a very reasonable question since domain-frontier equivalence pruning was not sound before and became sound with the use of the concretizer.
-Unfortunately, unsoundness is still the case for frontier equivalence pruning.
-In this subsection, we cope with the unsoundness of frontier equivalence pruning.
+One can ask if the problem we previously showed regarding the use of $\sign = \front$ equivalence pruning still holds if we use the concretizer.
+This is a very reasonable question since domain-escape equivalence pruning was not complete before and became complete with the use of the concretizer.
+Unfortunately, escape equivalence pruning is still sound but not complete, even if we use the concretizer.
+In this subsection, we show how one can cope with that, and effectively use escape equivalence pruning.